-In Spain, December 28th is a day of practical jokes, similar to what we in the USA celebrate on April Fool’s Day.
-Dia de los Santos Inocentes – Day of the Holy Innocents is a Catholic religious holiday that takes place on December 28 and is named in honor of the young children who were slaughtered by order of King Herod around the time of Jesus’ birth.
+The day of the Holy Innocents is a Catholic religious holiday that takes place on December 28 and is named in honor of the young children who were slaughtered by order of King Herod around the time of Jesus’ birth.
 These young victims were called Santos Inocentes or “Holy Innocents” because they were too young and innocent to have committed any sins.
 The Bible tells us that Herod, blinded by jealousy because of the arrival or the new king of Jews, committed this crime to guarantee there would be no other like himself.
-Although the feast remains on the Catholic Liturgical calendar, today the religious aspect has been almost forgotten, and the pranks that became popular during the Middle Ages have been combined with winter festivities of pagan origin.
-Similar to Halloween, groups of children in towns across Spain used to go from house to house asking for candy or cookies, making noise with spoons and anise bottles, and singing traditional Christmas songs.
-The name for this is pedir el aguinaldo.
-The children’s payment or aguinaldo came in the form of sweets, such as mantecados or polvorones.
+Although the feast remains on the Catholic liturgical calendar, today the religious aspect of it has been almost forgotten, while the pranks that became popular during the Middle Ages live on in combination with winter festivities of pagan origin.

 The Celebrations Today

-If you have spent enough time in the kitchen preparing feasts this season, take a break from all that cooking and sit down to a simple Spanish dinner.
-Instead of convincing your neighbors to give up their food like the children of Setiles, or playing pranks on family, stop in at the local grocery store and pick up some Spanish chorizo and/or morcilla sausages, some slices of jamón Serrano and jamón Ibérico; honey and membrillo paste; a selection of Spanish cheeses; Marcona almonds; roasted tomatoes and peppers; Spanish olives; and fresh, crusty bread.
+If you've spent enough time in the kitchen preparing feasts this season, take a break from all that cooking and sit down to a simple Spanish dinner.
+Instead of convincing your neighbors to give up their food like the people of Setiles, or playing pranks on family, stop in at the local grocery store and pick up some Spanish chorizo and morcilla sausages; some slices of jamón Serrano and jamón Ibérico; honey and membrillo paste; a selection of Spanish cheeses; Marcona almonds; roasted tomatoes and peppers; Spanish olives; and fresh, crusty bread.
 The only prep time involves putting everything on display on a cheese platter.
 Then enjoy this delicious, not-so-innocent meal with a glass of Spanish wine.
 Finish it off it with one of these mouthwatering Spanish desserts, and salud!